OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### meter-group-selection

-When a meter or group is selected, it is the first one so the graphing unit was not yet set, it must be set to the graphing unit used (the default one for that meter or group).
+TODO When a meter or group is selected and it is the first one so the graphing unit was not yet set, it must be set to the graphing unit used (the default one for that meter or group).

 ### meter-viewing-page

+TODO We now allow no unit/-99 for meters.
+We need to update the viewing page description and logic so this always work.
+This is normally only set this way when OED automatically creates a new meter but cannot determine the unit.

-If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
+TODO(unsure status) If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
 These values are editable and are displayed with a dropdown menu where it is set to the current value when loading this page.
 The values listed in the unit_id menu are any unit in the unit table with type_of_unit = unit (not meter or suffix).
 The values for the [default_graphic_unit](#default_graphic_unit) are the list of all units compatible with the current unit_id unit.
 This can be found by:

     Set allowedDefaultGraphicUnit = unitsCompatibleWithUnit(unit_id)